-Tesco Bank trials new debit card that gives you extra Clubcard points during the first three months - and budgeting help
+Tesco Bank adds more customers to trial of new debit card that gives you extra Clubcard points - and budgeting help

 Tesco Bank has quietly launched a prepaid debit card called 'Clubcard Pay', which it's currently trialling.
 It promises to help you manage your money and lets you collect Clubcard points on your shopping – but the prepaid card can't be used in the same way as a full current account.
 Here's what you need to know.